A Not-So-Imaginary Conversation with a Calvinist

 Me: But I thought you said that God loves all people and that Jesus died for all people and that anyone can believe in Jesus.

 Calvinist: No, I said that God loves the world.
 He loves the elected people from all over the world, all kinds of people, but not all individual people.
 Well, I mean, He does love all people, but He loves them differently.
 He loves the elect by saving them from hell, and He loves the non-elect by caring for their needs while they're on earth.
 And yes, Jesus died for all people, but it means He died for all of His people.
 All those who will believe.
 The elect.
-You're a universalist, that's what you are - saying that all people will go to heaven.
+You must be a universalist, that's what you are - saying that all people will go to heaven.
 But the Bible says all people won't go to heaven, so Jesus couldn't have died for all people.
 And why would He die for those predestined to reject Him anyway?
 That would be a waste of His blood and make His death ineffective.
-His blood is sufficient for everyone (it's enough to cover all men's sins) but it's efficient to save only the elect (only the elect will be saved by it).
+His blood is sufficient for everyone (it's enough to cover all men's sins) but it's efficient to save only the elect (it's only applied to the elect).
 And I said that anyone can be saved - anyone can believe in Jesus - if they want to, if that's what they desire.
 But only the elect will desire to be saved because only regenerated people will want to be saved.
 The non-elect will never desire to be saved because they are totally-depraved, unrepentant, unregenerated sinners.
 And totally-depraved, unrepentant, unregenerated sinners don't want God.
 They will always want to sin and so they can only choose to sin.
-Basically, anyone can believe in Jesus, if God gives them faith to believe.
+Basically, anyone can believe in Jesus, if God regenerates their nature and gives them faith to believe.

 Me: I'm not a universalist.
 I'm not saying that "Jesus died for all people" means that all people will go to heaven.
 I'm saying that Jesus's death gives all people the option to go to heaven, that it offers everyone the gift of eternal life, but we have to choose to either accept it or reject it.
 And so it's up to us if we are saved or not.
 But in Calvinism, who determines if we are saved or not, if we are elect or non-elect, if we are regenerated or not?